andrew/ultimate-awesome/README.md

 - [awesome-sec-talks](https://github.com/PaulSec/awesome-sec-talks) - A collected list of awesome security talks.
 - [awesome-typescript](https://github.com/semlinker/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.
 - [awesome-automl-papers](https://github.com/hibayesian/awesome-automl-papers) - A curated list of automated machine learning papers, articles, tutorials, slides and projects.
-- [awesome-analytics](https://github.com/0xnr/awesome-analytics) - A curated list of analytics frameworks, software and other tools.
 - [awesome-analytics](https://github.com/oxnr/awesome-analytics) - A curated list of analytics frameworks, software and other tools.
 - [public-apis](https://github.com/marcelscruz/public-apis) - A collaborative list of public APIs for developers.
 - [Awesome-Geospatial](https://github.com/sacridini/Awesome-Geospatial) - Long list of geospatial tools and resources.